csuka/ansible_role_controller/README.md

 # Ansible Role - Controller

-This role installs and configures Ansible to be used as a controller node.
+This role installs and configures Ansible to be used as a controller node for EL 8 and 9 systems.
 A specific Python version is installed as well, Ansible is installed with that chosen python version.
 The epel repo is installed as well

 ```yaml